Am I Confused or Is This Confusing?: Deep Ensembles for ENSO Uncertainty Quantification: Experiments

 \subsection{Problem Setup and Deep Ensemble Design}

 As illustrated in \fref{setup}, to examine the behavior of uncertainty across forecast lead time, we task each deep ensemble component to the predict the ENSO index over months ($t+1,\dots, t+24$ months) from SST, OHC, and $\tau_x$ during months ($t-2, t-1, t$).
+All metrics, including uncertainty measures and losses, are calculated separately for each lead time.
 Forecasting across multiple lead times aligns with operational practice and is thus standard for statistical ENSO prediction in the literature \parencite{ham, ehsan, chenENSO}.
 We train components to predict each lead time simultaneously, as done in, e.g., \textcite{wangsalinity}, instead of building a unique ensemble for every lead time, to facilitate large ensemble training.
 Our ensembles are considerably larger ($M=100$) than those typically trained for ENSO prediction to allow for robust comparison of component and ensemble generalization.
 We reproduce our main findings using the alternative fixed lead training approach with $M=10$ ensembles in section \ref{sec:fltd}, and discuss discrepancies between the two approaches where relevant.

 We employ a modified ResNet-18 \parencite{heresnet} as the component architecture.
 ResNet-18 is a deep convolutional neural network, which makes use of skip connections to obtain a smoother loss surface, resulting in more stable optimization \parencite{lilandscape}.
 To the base ResNet-18 architecture, we prepend a nontunable circular padding layer, which pads a fixed number of zeros around each input channel to prevent dilution of features at the spatial domain edges, and a tunable reduction layer, a convolutional layer which compresses the nine input channels into three channels which can be input to ResNet-18.
 The output of ResNet-18 is fed into a fully-connected layer, which outputs 4-class logit vectors for each lead time.
 A softmax activation is then applied to obtain categorical parameters for each lead.